rahuljiresal/VerticallyScrollingStatusView/README.md

 # VerticallyScrollingStatusView

-A subclass of UIView that has scrolling animation when setting its text.
+A subclass of UIView that shows vertically scrolling status messages.
+The previous message scrolls up and fades when a new one is set.

 For more information, check the screenshots or try the example project.

+## Screenshot

 ![Screenshot](screenshot.gif)